Rent the Runway, Nordstrom team up to boost convenience, attract customers

-NEW YORK, June 27 (Reuters) - Nordstrom Inc and Rent the Runway announced a partnership on Thursday that aims to draw more foot traffic into the department store while making the clothing rental service more convenient so it can improve service to existing customers and attract new ones.
+NEW YORK (Reuters) - Nordstrom Inc (JWN.N) and Rent the Runway announced a partnership on Thursday that aims to draw more foot traffic into the department store while making the clothing rental service more convenient so it can improve service to existing customers and attract new ones.

 Rent the Runway “drop-off boxes,” where subscribers can quickly scan and return rented items, will be placed inside four Los Angeles-based Nordstrom stores, three of which are smaller “Nordstrom Local” stores billed by the chain as “a convenient drop-in hub” closer to residential areas.